Where We Be

 Desert Lunch

-Our jeep is old-fashioned to say the least, with a hoop-shaped canvas covering in back and brakes that are questionable at best
+Our old-fashioned jeep has a hoop-shaped canvas covering in back

 We spend two hours in this quiet and beautiful place eating and resting on a mat in the shade

-Our guide prepares lunch for us in the shade during the hottest part of the day
+Our guide prepares lunch for us during the hottest part of the day

-This camel is taking himself for a walk to a distant watering hole
+This camel takes himself for a walk to a distant watering hole

 Wadi Rum is Jordan's second-most popular